 - Hostels in Japan provide bed sheets, towels and basic toiletries

-- Some hostels might even include disposable slippers and a set of toothbrush and toothpaste
+- Some hostels might even include disposable slippers and toothbrushes and toothpaste

 - For hostels and guest houses, always take off your shoes at the entrance and wear slippers inside (which will be provided to you)